oyieroyier/javascript_practice/functions/README.md

 ## Invoking Functions

-In JS, the body inside a function is not invoked wheh the function is defined rather when the function gets invoked.
+In JS, the body inside a function is not invoked when the function is defined rather when the function gets invoked.

 JS functions can be invoked in three ways:

     1. As functions (Function Invocation)